Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1400

-- Kansas is sixth-best in college basketball in terms of its odds to win the national championship (+1400), but only eighth-best, according to computer rankings.
+- Kansas' national championship odds (+1400) place it sixth-best in college basketball, but according to computer rankings it is only eighth-best.

-- The Jayhawks were +1300 to win the national championship at the beginning of the season, and are now slightly worse at +1400.
+- The Jayhawks have slightly worse odds to win the national championship now, from +1300 at the start of the season to +1400.

-- Kansas' chances of winning the national championship, based on its odds, are 6.7%.
+- The Razorbacks have experienced the 63rd-biggest change in terms of their national championship odds, falling from +1500 at the beginning of the season to +5500.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.